 speaker

 President and Chief Executive Officer

 Well, I mean, we have often stated that we are interested to increase the recurring part of our business.
-So our work dynamics business, our property management business, and the other elements of the very sticky parts of our business is something we are really looking to grow fast and invest heavily into it.
+So our work dynamics business, our property management business and the other elements of the very sticky parts of our business is something we are really looking to grow fast and invest heavily into it.
 The other part is clearly around technology.
-I was talking earlier about the AI opportunities where we see strong return rates due to the increase for activity.
-But clearly, all areas of our business are constantly taking additional investment and building that scale, which drives them to the bottom line.
-This is also true for our capital markets and our leasing and advisory business.
-We still have tremendous room to grow even in markets like the US, but then you can also go into other geographies where there is still an opportunity to take
+I was talking earlier about the AI opportunities where we see strong return rates due to the increased productivity But clearly, all areas of our business are constantly taking additional investment and building that scale, which drives them to the bottom line is also true for our capital markets and our leasing advisory business.
+We still have tremendous room to grow, even in markets like the US, but then you can also go into other geographies where there is still an opportunity to take significant market share.

+speaker